Blendify/blender-manual/blender_docs/manual/rigging/posing/inverse_kinematics/introduction.rst

 Automatic IK
 ============

-Automatic IK is a tool for quick posing, it can be enabled in the tool shelf in the 3D view, when in pose mode.
+Automatic IK is a tool for quick posing, it can be enabled in the tool shelf in the 3D View, when in pose mode.
 When the Auto IK option is enabled, translating a bone will activate inverse kinematics and rotate the parent bone, and the parent’s parent, and so on, to follow the selected bone.
 The IK chain can only extend from a child to a parent bone